-We ask that visitors come suitably dressed in old clothes that they are happy to get muddy, wellies and waterproofs (all year round).
+We ask that children come suitably dressed in old clothes that they are happy to get muddy, and wear wellies and waterproofs (all year round).
 Hats, scarves and gloves are a must in winter.
 We do have supplies of spare clothes should they be needed.

 On very cold days, we keep warm by being really active, but we also build a cosy shelter, filled with cushions, blankets and woolly jumpers.
 We collect water from the stream, which we boil in the kelly kettle on the fire, to fill hot water bottles.
 Finally, the fire is going all day and hot chocolate is served every afternoon.